anespinosa/sna_notes/README.md

 My own implementations would be collected in the **[`netmem: Network Measures using Matrices`](https://github.com/anespinosa/netmem)** package.

-You can also check [Knitting Networks](https://knittingnetworks.com), the podcast of the Social Network Analysis (*some chapters in Spanish and English*) hosted by [Francisca Ortiz](https://www.research.manchester.ac.uk/portal/francisca.ortiz.html) and myself.
+You can also check [Knitting Networks](https://knittingnetworks.com), the podcast of the Social Network Analysis (*chapters in Spanish or English*) hosted by [Francisca Ortiz](https://www.research.manchester.ac.uk/portal/francisca.ortiz.html) and myself.

 ```r
 g <- erdos.renyi.game(sample(1:100, 1), p.or.m = runif(1))